History of the Jews in Brody: Hasidism

 Old fortress synagogue of Brody.
 Historical prewar postcard.

 Besides its commercial importance, the city was of a great Talmudic and scholarly importance, where Talmudists and Hasidim fought and coexisted.
 The famous sages of Brody Kloiz were "the lions and tigers in the Torah and in piety".

-In about 1720 it was a home to the founder of Hasidism Baal Shem Tov (aka Besht or Baalshem).
+Around 1720, it was home to the founder of Hasidism, Baal Shem Tov (aka Besht or Baalshem).
 Dubnow gives a vivid account of the Brody phase in Besht biographical history.
-Baal Shem Tov arrived in Brody at the age of 20 when his religious outlook was taking shape, yet before making himself public all over western Ukrainian lands.
+Baal Shem Tov arrived in Brody at the age of 20 when his religious outlook was taking shape,.

 Dubnow states that Besht settled in some village by Brody.
 He engaged in the profession of melamed, teacher of the youngsters.

 As he was not well trained in the Talmud, Simon Dubnow presumes he was an elementary level teacher instructing children in prayer, reading and translating Torah.
-Despite his insignificant position, soon after he earned a respect and fame in Brody.
+Despite his insignificant position, he soon earned respect and fame in Brody.

 His honesty, non-passionate meek character, humbleness and life gained wisdom attracted the attention of the surrounding common people, heading to him for consultations and court advice.
-So happened that among the suppliants was Ephraim Kutover, the father to Brody rabbi Gershon Kutover.
-The seeker was so pleased with Besht's decision in his matter, that after getting knowing him closer and that he is a widower he offered him to marry his divorced daughter.
+Among the suppliants was Ephraim Kutover, father to Brody rabbi Gershon Kutover.

+The seeker was so pleased with Besht's decision that after getting to know him better and learning he is a widower, he offered him his divorced daughter in marriage.

 Shevhei ha-Besht explicitly mentions the existence of pre-Besht era Hasidic circle in Brody.
 The source mentions Brody as the place where Besht was first made a Rabbi of local Hasidim: "...the conventicle of great pietists Hasidim in that city Brody...who made him their rabbi."

-Though first Besht was rejected by Brody's kabbalistic brotherhood as he did not match the traditional qualifications to be admitted.
-But eventually, thanks to his charisma he gained respect of the fellows.
+Though Besht was at first rejected by Brody's kabbalistic brotherhood as he did not match the traditional qualifications to be admitted, he eventually earned himself the respect of his fellows thanks to his charisma.

 Besht had high regard for those "great Hasidim" of the Brody circle and it seems quite plausible that the Baalshem intended to organise a similar fellowship of his own or wanted to unite with a brotherhood of Brody kind.

-However the married couple was later expelled out of Brody settling in Kuty, some 100 km to the south at the foothills of the Carpathians.
+However, the married couple was later expelled of Brody and settled in Kuty, some 100 km to the south at the foothills of the Carpathians.
+The kabbalistic fellowship of Brody did not act on social scale.

-However the kabbalistic fellowship of Brody did not act on social scale.
-It was a closed circle of pietists who used to gather at Brody Study Hall, founded around 1736, not spreading their activities beyond that.
+It was a closed circle of pietists who used to gather at Brody Study Hall, founded around 1736, and did not spread their activities beyond there.